 AERO ENG 5212 Introduction to Finite Element Analysis (LEC 3.0)

 Variational formulation of the governing equations.
 Finite element model, interpolation functions, numerical integration, assembly of elements and solution procedures.
 Applications to solid mechanics, fluid mechanics and heat transfer problems.
 Two-dimensional problems.
 Computer implementation and use of commercial finite element codes.
-Prerequisite: Mech Eng 3708 or Aero Eng 4253 or consent of instructor for majors that do not require either of these courses, or graduate standing.
+Prerequisites: Math 3304; senior or graduate standing.
 (Co-listed with Mech Eng 5212).

 AERO ENG 5220 Advanced Mechanics of Materials (LEC 3.0)